-I guess once a mom you are sort of everybody’s mom.
+I guess once a mom, you’re sort of everybody’s mom.

 It was Valentines, so there were some jokes about being “losers”, but I so enjoyed getting to know them just a little.
 Asking them about their lives.
-Rob’s friends.
-They all had to get back and do things.
+These were Rob’s friends.

-The other 2 days taught me that life was changing.
-We saw Rob basically about 5 hours in 2 days.
-Some of that was because we had a meeting.
+The other two days taught me that life was changing.
+We saw Rob basically about five hours in two days.
+Some of that was because of that meeting we had (actually fairly boring..)..

 Perspective is very easy for me to have, believe me.

-The 5 hours we did spend?
-Some of it felt easy, like old times.
-Talking about spending time together in the future.
+The five hours we did spend?
+Some of it felt easy, like old times — talking about spending time together in the future felt relaxing.

 I felt like I was standing outside a house where he now lived.
 I was peering in the window, watching him stride around in his brand new home, not knowing if I had a key or a room there.
 I felt very welcome to look, but not sure how or when to go in.
-He was creating a new family.
-One that I wanted him to have.
-That I was proud of him for building.
+He was creating a new family, one that I wanted him to have and that I was proud of him for building.

 At those moments, I just wanted to go back home or run away.
 It was a complicated, weird feeling.
-So different than when he came to Fayetteville, So very different.
+It was so different than when he came home, So very different.

 I thought that he could see in my eyes that I was feeling sad or lost.
 I hated that.
 I had not felt that pain since he had left in August.
 I wanted to hide it from him.

-I had gone walking early one morning from our hotel, right by campus, all the way to his dorm.
+I had gone walking early one morning from our hotel, which was adjacent to the campus, all the way to his dorm.
 Quite a hike actually.
 It was cold as kraut.
 From the dorm, I walked to where I believed his classes were so I could envision him doing the same every morning.
-Maybe I was seeing the people he saw every morning.
-Capture what his world was like because I felt kinda shut out.
-Like a little puppy I would look up every now and then, hoping that maybe I would see him unexpectedly, knowing he was in class somewhere.
-“Do you know Rob?”
+Maybe I was seeing the people he saw.
+I was trying to capture what his world was like.
+Like a little puppy I would look up every now and then, hoping that maybe I would see him unexpectedly.

-I was sitting in the airport when I began working on this entry.
-Sitting across from me was a guy in his early thirties having a warm-sounding conversation on his cell phone.
+As I’m working on this post, right now in the Nashville airport, sitting across from me is a guy in his early thirties having a warm-sounding conversation on his cell phone.
 At the end, I heard him say, “OK, ‘bye Mom.
-Love you”.
+Love you.”
 He didn’t know how much better he made me feel.

 I love the Miranda Lambert song, “The House That Built Me”.
-Its’ haunting lyric describes how she goes back to her first home where she learned to play the guitar in the house that “built her”.
+Its’ haunting lyric describes how she goes back to her first home where she learned to play the guitar in the house that “built her.”
 I know that our house, and actually the two of us, will always be a “home” for our son.
-I just have to step back, let him create his own, and trust that we will be invited to the housewarming.
+I’ll simply choose to step back, let him create his own, and trust that we will be invited to the housewarming.